AmberELEC/website/docs/Getting-to-Know-AmberELEC.md

 EmulationStation will playback any `.flac`, `.ogg` or `.mp3` files (and maybe others?) from the `/storage/roms/bgm` directory.
 Simply add them, enable background music from EmulationStation's Main Menu > Sound Settings, and ensure the System Volume is not muted.

-351ELEC Discord user [Aaron Mealey](https://aaronmealey.bandcamp.com/) composed [a nice background droning piece for his RG351 device and uploaded it to his Bandcamp page](https://aaronmealey.bandcamp.com/track/sitting-waiting) to share with others.
+AmberELEC Discord user [Aaron Mealey](https://aaronmealey.bandcamp.com/) composed [a nice background droning piece for his RG351 device and uploaded it to his Bandcamp page](https://aaronmealey.bandcamp.com/track/sitting-waiting) to share with others.
 Thanks, Aaron!

 EmulationStation adds one second long fades to the beginning and end of each track; they are fast and simple, and can sound really bad.
 Take that into account when processing your own tracks with an audio editor (for example, you can avoid hearing them by padding your audio with one second of silence on either end as desired).